Siphon880gh/workout-player/README.md

 - First line always is title of exercise.
 Is mandatory.
 - Picture is a link like`https://link-to-pic`
+- INSTRUCTION is your paragraph of explanation.
+You can have as many as possible on different lines.
+- Then you have either INTERVAL or SET.
+You can have many as possible on different lines.
+To explain further:
+- INTERVAL is Getting ready duration, Active duration, and Rest period after
+- SET is reps and rest period (can be s, m, or a mix.
+Eg. 30s, Eg. 1m, Eg. 1m30s).
+Make sure with mixed time units, that they are together with no spaces (Eg. 1m30s); otherwise what's after the space is ignored.
+- No mixing sets and intervals in the same exercise.
+You can have a completely different exercise

+## Video Format:

 - YOUTUBE is a Youtube link like `https://wwww.youtube.com/...`.
 For Youtube videos, you can clip the video where the exercise instruction is by providing a start timemark or start and end timemarks.
 A timemark is like 1:00.
 - After YOUTUBE separated by spaces, you have a Video Times to set the playing start time and end time.
 If you don't want an end time and have the video play through from custom start time to end of video: TIME na.
 To have it start from beginning and end at a specific time: na TIME.
 Other scenarios possible as well, but make sure to use na if a time isn't applicable.
 Time format is MM:SS like 3:01.
 - YOUTUBESHORT is a Youtube short link like `https://wwww.youtube.com/shorts/...`.
 Clipping a start/end time is not supported.
 - MISCVIDEO is anything else besides Youtube.
 No clipping has been implemented because as of 3/1/23, their policies do not allow cors with clipping.
 MISCVIDEO can be Facebook reel, Instagram video, Tiktok, Vimeo.
-- INSTRUCTION is your paragraph of explanation.
-You can have as many as possible on different lines.
-- Then you have either INTERVAL or SET.
-You can have many as possible on different lines.
-To explain further:
-- INTERVAL is Getting ready duration, Active duration, and Rest period after
-- SET is reps and rest period (can be s, m, or a mix.
-Eg. 30s, Eg. 1m, Eg. 1m30s).
-Make sure with mixed time units, that they are together with no spaces (Eg. 1m30s); otherwise what's after the space is ignored.
-- No mixing sets and intervals in the same exercise.
-You can have a completely different exercise
+- FBREEL is Facebook Reel, NOT Facebook Video.
+FBREEL is semi-supported.
+You have to do additional steps using Chrome DevTools' Inspect to get the proper URLs.
+Facebook does not support embedding Facebook Reels, and they have separated a reel into both video and audio clips that play synchronously.

+Remember that the app only supports unlisted or public videos.
+Even if your private Vimeo video has the hash "h" URL query, it will not be supported.

 ## Supported Videos:

-- Facebook video
+- Facebook video (not reel)

 - Instagram reel